pydio/pydio-doc-howto/cells_metrics_with_elastic_stack.md

 > Assuming that elasticsearch + kibana are running on a server with public address or domain.

-A quick simple how-to to run elastic + kibana.
+A quick simple how-to to run elastic + kibana containers.

 The docker method is the easiest, you do not need to install java or/and other dependencies.